 Q. Where can I go to see which data elements are included in the APCD?

-A. The APCD data dictionaries are available on our MHDO Claims Data Dictionaries page.
+A. The APCD data dictionary is available on our MHDO APCD Data Dictionary page.

-Q. Are APCD data dictionaries the same across all payers (e.g., commercial, MaineCare and Medicare)?
+Q. Is the APCD data dictionary the same across all payers (e.g., commercial, MaineCare and Medicare)?

-A. Yes, the data dictionaries apply to all claims records regardless of payer.
+A. Yes, the data dictionary applies to all claims records regardless of payer.